 - Try to take a moment to calm down before you react.

-- Put yourself in timeout to collect your thoughts if you feel your anger rising.
+- Put yourself in a timeout to collect your thoughts if you feel your anger rising.

 - Take note of the hardest times of day for yourself, and ask for help or restructure your day to alleviate the pressure.

 Big Picture Goal: Our Family is Focused on Our Values

 Every family has a special blend of cultures and values that make them unique.
-However, the daily grind can make us lose sight of things like encouraging kindness, respect, and other essentials.
+However, the daily grind can make us lose sight of encouraging kindness, respect, and other essentials.

 - Create family rules with a unique twist, for example: “We will always be kind, do our best, and have fun!”